3 black friday marketing strategies to boost sales

 6. adopt more ethical maketing

 One of the main disadvantages of physical coupons is that they are printed on paper.
-Even if it is printable, the e-couponing allows you to reduce the ecological footprint and adopt a more eco-responsible approach.
+Even if it is printable (for people who don’t have smartphones, for example), the e-couponing allows you to reduce your brand’s ecological footprint and adopt a more eco-responsible approach.

 6. Improve your shopping experience

 It’s also a good way to improve the customer experience by avoiding the risk of customers losing or forgetting their discount voucher before going to the store.
 Coupons can be accessed anytime, anywhere.
-Companies can even send reminders by SMS, email or via a notification on their app to ensure that consumers don’t miss their discount deadline.
+Companies can even send reminders by SMS, email or via a notification on their app to ensure that consumers dont miss their disocunt deadline.

-Organize a 100% win rate game to give away discount coupons
+Organize a 100% winning game to give away discount coupons

-However, to achieve these results the company must identify effective levers for distributing its coupons.
-It can rely on its application or loyalty program to achieve average basket increase objectives.
-Gamification and competitions will be effective in attracting and converting new prospects.
+To achieve these results, however, the company must identify effective levers for distributing its coupons to the right people.
+It can, for example, rely on its application or loyalty program to achieve loyalty and average basket increase objectives.
+Gamification and the organization of competitions will be more effective in attracting and converting new prospects.

 Showroomprive & Rituals example